 What is Financial Modeling?

-Financial modeling is one of the most highly valued, but thinly understood, skills in finance.
-The objective is to combine accounting, finance, and business metrics to create an abstract representation of a company in Excel, forecasted into the future.
+Financial modeling is one of the most highly valued, but thinly understood, skills in financial analysis.
+The objective of financial modeling is to combine accounting, finance, and business metrics to create an abstract representation of a company in Excel, forecasted into the future.
 This guide to financial modeling for beginners and “dummies” will teach you all the basics a beginner needs to know!

 Image from CFI’s financial modeling courses.

 Why do you use Excel?

 Forecasting a company’s operations into the future can be very complex.
 Each business is unique and requires a very specific set of assumptions and calculations.
 Excel is used because it is the most flexible and customizable tool available.
-Software, as an alternative, can be too rigid and doesn’t let you understand each line of the business the way Excel does.
+Software, as an alternative, can be too rigid and doesn’t let you understand each line of a business’ operations the way that Excel does.

 What are the steps for building a financial model?